Shortest Distance from A to B: a detour

 Method speed (the overall time the method actually requires) impacts effect speed.
 As these techniques pushed towards faster and faster methods (“…allowing you to have switched the billet before they have even recapped the pen!”) so too were they pushed towards faster and faster effects (“Don’t waste any time with superfluous stuff.
 If you know the thought, reveal it!”).
 But here’s the thing: with a very few exceptions, mentalism effects should not be done quickly.
 First of all, you have already had billets taken, written, folded, and moved around (giving you an opportunity to switch, tear, etc).
 The effect is already not going to feel “quick.”
 Additionally, if you do a mentalism effect fast, chances are you skimped on the most important part: the actual “mind reading.”
 No matter how fast you switch the billets, you have to show the participants the supposed process of you reading their minds.
 Otherwise all they saw was a magician write down something he wasn’t supposed to know (just about the ultimate form of magic-as-puzzle*).
 If the process you give them is quick and half hearted then no matter how deceptive the method, the effect is basically just a puzzle.
 No matter how fast the real process is, give the pseudo-process its due time and space.

 Tied up with the question of mind reading process is the story you place it into.
 (I mean story as in context, not literal Sam the Bellhop or Exclusive Coterie story presentation.)
 When I started mentalism it was all about finding new methods (and I do still love learning about clever new techniques), but now almost all my time is spent thinking about presentations, and there the magical literature is sadly lacking.
-I have half a mind to write the presentational equivalent of 202 Methods of Forcing, but it’s just a list of presentation possibilities with zero discussion of method.
+As the Jerx has mentioned, what magic needs is the presentational equivalent of 202 Methods of Forcing, but instead it’s just a list of presentation possibilities with zero discussion of method.
 There are enough clever mentalism methods out there to achieve juuuust about any effect (if you find one you can’t crack just drop us a line, I literally love figuring shit like that out), but what we really need more of are compelling ways of presenting those effects.
 We have 202 ways of secretly finding out their thought, now we need 202 ways of telling them how we found out their thought.
-The best part is, those presentations would each basically just be short stories that connect to weird, interesting, and fun magical moments.
-And while the magic literature might be lacking in those, luckily the rest of literature is not.
+Those presentations would each basically just be short stories that connect to weird, interesting, and fun magical moments.
+And while the magic literature might be lacking in these, luckily the rest of literature is not.

 So next time you are stuck on how to create an interesting mentalism effect, set down Corinda for a minute and pick up a novel by Neil Gaiman or Victor Lavalle, listen to a modern folk-opera version of a Greek myth, or read a ghost story that might just be about the big brass key you bought from an old lady at that yard sale last week...